 The only industry conference for adventure sports events organisers.

-In association with the Kendal Mountain Festival, Shane Ohly of Ourea Events and James Thurlow of Open Tracking are hosting the fourth industry conference explicitly aimed at those who organise adventure sports events on Friday, 22nd November 2024.
+In association with the Kendal Mountain Festival, Shane Ohly of Ourea Events and James Thurlow of Open Tracking are hosting the fifth industry conference explicitly aimed at those who organise adventure sports events on Friday, 21st November 2025.
 The conference is being held at the Castle Green Hotel, Kendal.
 The Adventure Sports Events Conference (ASEC) will once again provide an opportunity to hear some highly regarded speakers whilst networking with other event organisers and industry professionals.
 We hope that delegates will make a weekend of it, staying in Kendal for the internationally renowned Kendal Mountain Festival.

 Where?
 Kendal, Cumbria